Nexus-Mods/Vortex/README.md

 * "description" : The announcement text you wish to display.

-* "githublink" : When an URL is provided, Vortex will generate a button for the announcement allowing the users to click and open the URL in a new webpage.
+* "link" : When an URL is provided, Vortex will generate a button for the announcement allowing the users to click and open the URL in a new webpage.

 * "gamemode" : Providing a specific game id will only show this announcement when actively managing the game matching the game id.